aw8563/website/README.md

 			export FLASK_DEBUG=1

 			flask run

 Tada!

-If you get operational errors on when trying to migrate or sqlite3 cant find certain tables / columns / whatever, try deleting your migrations folder and app.db and peforming step 3 again. <3
+If you get operational errors on when trying to migrate or sqlite3 cant find certain tables / columns / whatever, run 'flask rm_db' and attempt steps 3-4 again.